guelfoweb/fbid/README.md

 FB Photo Id
 ====

-Show info about the author by facebook photo url.
+Show info about the author by facebook photo url or filename.

 **Usage**